Information Inequalities for Five Random Variables: Computation

 \subsection{Case II}

 The cone $\mathcal Q^*$ is intersected with the hyperplane $\acbd=-1$.
-The coordinate system is similar to the one used in \hyperlink{subsec:c1}{Case I}.
-Base elements $b$ and $c$ are swapped in coordinates $\Co_{1}\mbox{--}\Co_{11}$, while the other coordinates remain unchanged.
+The coordinate system is similar to the one used in Section \ref{subsec:c1}.
+Base elements $b$ and $c$ are swapped in coordinates $\Co_{1}$ to $\Co_{11}$, while the other coordinates remain unchanged.
 The tight part of the intersection, denoted by $\mathcal Q^*_2$, is defined similarly with the same matrix $M$ but a different coordinate transformation matrix $\tilde P_2$, vector $\mathbf p_2$, and submatrix $P_2$ as

 The problem size, number of facets and vertices, and the running time in seconds are summarized in Table \ref{table:9}.

 Both the number of facets and the number of vertices grow moderately.
 A plausible conjecture is that, in general, the number of facets is $2n+14$, and the number of vertices is $2n^2+17$.